The temperature control circuit described in this article is good in use. The circuit is shown in figure(a).

 (Take artificial hatching turtle for example, the temperature is about 33 °C), Turn off the switch S in Figure (a) and then the circuit is connected.
 At this time, if the temperature in the incubator is lower than 33 °C set by W1 , W1 is disconnected, the relay KM1 loses power, its normally open contact is disconnected, and KA loses power, its normally closed contact is closure, ac contractor K is power on, its normally open contact is closure, and the load (such as electric furnace) is electrically heated.
 At the same time, the normally open assist contact of K is closed, and the indicator light H is bright.

 When the temperature in the incubator rises to the temperature of W1 set by 33 °C, W1 is closed, KM1 is energized, its normally open contact is closed, KA is energized, its normally closed contact is open, K loses power, and its normally closed contact is closure.
 And then the load loses power to stop heating.
 The indicator light, meanwhile, is off.
 After a period of time, the circuit repeats the above process when the temperature in the incubator drops below 33 °C.

-Selection of main circuit components: W1 and W2 are WCG type adjustable electric contact glass mercury thermometer, -58-+30°C; Contact voltage ≤36V, work current <20mA.
+Selection of main circuit electronic components: W1 and W2 are WCG type adjustable electric contact glass mercury thermometer, -58-+30°C; Contact voltage ≤36V, work current <20mA.
 KM1 and KM2 are JRX-13F small DC electromagnetic relays with voltage of 24V and pickup current of 9.5mA.
 KA is the intermediate relay JZ13, DC 24V.
 K is AC contactor CJ10-20, 220V.
 H is the indicator light XD13, 220V.
 S is the power switch.
 F is the fuse RC1A-30/20.
 Regulated power supplies are available in the market.